The averaging period used for the following assessment was 1981-2010.

 A mainly changeable month, with showers or longer periods of rain on many days and only one warm settled spell.

 The mean temperature was 0.4 °C above the 1981-2010 average.
-It was wetter than normal across parts of eastern and southern Scotland, with twice the average amount in Berwickshire.
+It was wetter than normal across parts of eastern and southern Scotland, with twice the average amount in a few locations.
 In contrast, parts of the north-west Highlands were somewhat drier than normal.
 Sunshine totals were above normal in the western Highlands but it was somewhat duller than usual near the east coast and in the northern Isles.

 1st to 7th: